OpenUp-LabTakizawa/nginx-proxy/.github/pull_request_template.md

 <!-- **Please explain what your changes do**, example: -->

-- [ ] Documentation or TypeScript types (it's okay to leave the rest blank in this case)
+- [ ] Documentation (it's okay to leave the rest blank in this case)
 - [ ] Code changes

 ### How did you verify your code works?